 The best part of this salad is you have your carb (quinoa) and veggies (broccoli) taken care of.
 Simply add a protein and you can call this a meal!

-Here are my favorite proteins to serve with cold broccoli salad
+Here are my favorite proteins to serve on broccoli salad

 - salmon– this herb crusted broiled salmon goes great with the flavors of this salad